artefactory/redis-team-THM/blog/content/10_deploy_api.md

     <img src="{static}/images/configure_secrets.png" width=500>
 </div>

-and the domain name in the form of `*thm-cli*.community.saturnenterprise.io` can be chosen.
+The domain name in the form of `*.community.saturnenterprise.io` can be chosen.
 We deployed, then finally configured the HTTP client, the CLI tool we built since day 7.

 <div align="center">
     <a href="https://thm-cli.community.saturnenterprise.io/api/docs">https://thm-cli.community.saturnenterprise.io</a>